Wellers0n/upload/README.md

 ## Avoid conflict

-- WARNIGN: stop your machine's postgres to avoid conflict:
+- WARNIGN: If starting the application with docker-compose, avoid conflicts

 #### Mac